Wild Raptors in Ontario Falconry

 Top 10 things to know about Authorizations to capture a wild bird of prey.

 Wild raptors play an important role in the traditions and heritage of falconry.
 Capturing a wild raptor requires patience, skill and an understanding of raptors in nature.
-The training of a wild raptor sharpens a falconer’s skills, deepening their appreciation of all wildlife as well as the importance of conservation.
+The training of a wild raptor sharpens a falconer’s skills, and deepens their appreciation of all wildlife.

 Before trapping a wild bird, licensed falconers must apply for and obtain an Authorization, or “permit”.
 In order to help you understand the process and requirements, we have prepared the following tips and information.

 Top Ten things to know about Authorizations to capture a wild bird of prey.

 1. Applications are available on March 1 and are due by March 31;

 Daimon Corston, Game Draw Clerk; Fish and Wildlife Services Branch, MNRF,

 300 Water St, 5th floor,

 Completed applications should be submitted by March 31.